-True, the treble lends a hand to airiness factor and that is certainly improving some of that fluff and air to the void your ears pick up on.
+True, the treble lends a hand to the airiness factor and that is certainly improving some of that fluff and air to the void your ears pick up on.
 But, the width factor is still a problem.
 The depth of field is excellent, as it generally is with an Audeze Planar.

 Is this a problem?
 Well, yes.
 If sound staging property is your thing, then this is also not for you.
 Grab an HD800 instead from Sennheiser.
-The LCD-MX4 lacks width factor and I really want Audeze to evolve their sound signature and step it up in the imaging department.
+The LCD-MX4 lacks a width factor and I really want Audeze to evolve their sound signature and step it up in the imaging department.

 To date, it is the only area that they’ve not improved enough on in their products.
 From quality to build and comfort, accessories, and even design, everything but stage width and vastness were addressed.
-And I feel like that is because Audeze’s are generally intimate and midrange/bass focused products.
+And I feel like that is because Audeze’s are generally intimate and midrange/bass-focused products.

 Is it better than the LCD3 and last generation in terms of that?
 Yes.
 It sounds a bit wider and more open than an LCD3.
 But, still not something I would consider at all suited for someone who wants that dynamic space in the void.

-The MX4 is 20Ω.
+The LCD-MX4 is 20Ω.
 It runs fantastic right off my iPhone SE and honestly, I do not feel it to be underpowered.
-I don’t really feel like anything changed much in the way of performance, at least, outside of realism factor and perhaps low-end quality.
+I don’t really feel like anything changed much in the way of performance, at least, outside of the realism factor and perhaps low-end quality.

 You can run directly off a good portable source and not need much else.
-Yes, there is a step up to Summit level amplifiers, such as my Feliks Audio Euphoria tube amp, but in this case, I felt like tube amps made it sound a bit too raw up top in the treble areas.
+Yes, there is a step up to Summit level amplifiers, such as my Feliks Audio Euforia tube amp, but in this case, I felt like tube amps made it sound a bit too raw up top in the treble areas.